LimIvan336/chessengine-with-pygame/README.md

 ### Running

-* How to run the program
+* How to run the program:

 `python3 main.py`

-* To play
+* How to play

 1. White first, click on any piece of white and make a valid move by pressing the destination square.
 2. Black goes next and the rules of chess follows.
 3. Game ends until either side got checkmate/stalemate.

 * Special keys
 1. To undo a move, press Ctrl - Z on keyboard.